MARTIMM/raku-mongodb-driver/README.md

 * Implementation of helper methods.
 The blog ['Why Command Helpers Suck'](http://www.kchodorow.com/blog/2011/01/25/why-command-helpers-suck/) written by Kristina Chodorow told me to be careful implementing all kinds of helper methods and perhaps even to slim down the current set of methods and to document the use of the run-command so that the user of this package can, after reading the mongodb documents, use the run-command method to get the work done themselves.

 * There is another thing to mention about the helper functions.
 Providing them will always have a parsing impact while many of them are not always needed.
 Examples are list-databases(), get-prev-error() etc. Removing the helper functions will reduce the parsing time.
-This however will not cripple the driver because with the these few calls, one can do everything as long as the servers have a version of 2.6 or higher.
+This however will not cripple the driver because with the few calls left, one can do everything as long as the servers have a version of 2.6 or higher.

-*vThis is done now and it has a tremendous effect on parsing time.
+* This is done now and it has a tremendous effect on parsing time.
 When someone needs a particular action often, the user can make a method for him/her-self on a higher level then in this driver.
 Thoughts are going to write some examples in the MongoDB::HL namespace.*

 * Together with the slim down of the helper functions mentioned above, some parts of the wire protocol are not implemented and even removed.
 One of the reasons of not implementing them is that these operations (update, delete etc.) are not acknowledged by the server, so it will never be clear if the operation was successful, other than by checking with another query.
 The other reason to remove them is that the run-command() in newer server versions (2.6 and higher) is capable of what was possible in the wire protocol.

-* However, these operations might come in handy for some sort of operation, so I will not completely rule out the implementation of the rest of the wire protocol as these are still supported by all mongodb servers.*

 * The use of hashes to send and receive mongodb documents is wrong.
 It is wrong because the key-value pairs in the hash often get a different order then is entered in the hash.
 Also mongodb needs the command pair at the front of the document.
 Another place where order matters are sub document queries.
 A sub document is matched as encoded documents.
 So if the server has ```{ a: {b:1, c:2} }``` and you search for ```{ a: {c:2, b:1} }```, it won't find it.
 Since Perl 6 hashes randomizes its key order you never know what the order is.